Niyko/Rocket/README.md

 `````

 ### :link: Linking to other pages
 In Rocket framework we can use the function `page()` to create a link of other pages.
 Which can be used into `<a>` links are other methods.
-Basically `page()` function create a links to the page using the route given in `index.php` file.
+Basically `page()` function create a link to the page using the route given in `index.php` file.
 Here is an example given using below.

 **:page_facing_up: index.php**
 `````php